 Click here for more information.

 Authors are entitled to receive a compensation for public lending of their works.
 The Dutch Foundation Stichting Leenrecht collects remunerations for the lending of protected works at public libraries and other lending institutions, and distributes part of these funds to VEVAM for payment to the relevant directors of audiovisual works.

 VEVAM distributes all income according to Distribution Rules.
 VEVAM operates on a non-profit basis and the revenues generated from exploiting the authors rights is distributed in full to directors with deductions for social and/or cultural purposes and administrative costs.

-The Board of VEVAM consists of seven members, from which five members are elected by the General Assembly.
-Two boardmembers are directly appointed by the directors association Dutch Directors Guild.
+The Board of VEVAM consists of seven members, mainly directors, elected by the General Assembly.
+Two boardmembers are elected on recommendation of the directors association Dutch Directors Guild.
 For operational matters, VEVAM uses the services of CEDAR, a service centre working for several Dutch CMO´s, including the Dutch (screen)writers society LIRA.
 VEVAM is member of VOICE, a branch association for CMO´s in The Netherlands.

 VEVAM is affiliated with CISAC and one of the founding members of the Society of Audiovisual Authors (SAA).
 SAA is an association of European Collective Management Societies representing audiovisual authors.

 Willem Roos – Chairman

 2132 JH Hoofddorp